Steven0110/typhoon_tmp/readme.md

 The project is organized into the following main sections:

-- `typhoon_site/` - Main website for Typhoon Offshore
 - `index.html` - Homepage of the site
 - `assets/` - Contains images, styles, and javascript for the main site
 - `codigo-de-etica/` - Code of Ethics section
 - `politica-del-sgi/` - Management System Policy section
 - `admin/` - Admin dashboard (static demo)

 ## Admin Dashboard